BlueFinchCommerce/module-checkout-fastlane/README.md

 Remember to clear any appropriate caches.

-Once installed the module follows the same configuration settings as prescribed by the official rvvup integration documentation, see [Fastlane for Magento](https://commercemarketplace.adobe.com/media/catalog/product/paypal-module-fastlane-1-0-0-ece/user_guides.pdf?1732698229).
+Once installed the module follows the same configuration settings as prescribed by the official Fastlane integration documentation, see [Fastlane for Magento](https://commercemarketplace.adobe.com/media/catalog/product/paypal-module-fastlane-1-0-0-ece/user_guides.pdf?1732698229).

 ## CircleCi